Monthly newsletter: Read the latest issue

 furthering their understanding the scientific advances in medicine.
 A

-primary goal of KCUMB-COMEC is to promote and support the scholarly
+primary goal of KCU-COMEC is to promote and support the scholarly

 efforts of our member organizations.